How To Prevent Inflow & Infiltration (I&I) Issues In Sewer Systems

 - Replacement of worn castings and covers with new units that have gasketed lids

-These solutions seal the existing manhole and sewer structures so that groundwater and stormwater cannot make their way into the collections system.
+These minimally invasive solutions seal the existing manhole and sewer structures so that groundwater and stormwater cannot make their way into the collections system.
+However, more severe structural defects call for a fully structural solution, while still limiting disruption to your community.
+That’s where manhole lining with innovative solutions like Monoform PLUS™ comes in.

 - Limited traffic and community disruptions